So you’ve been asked to handle the baptism photography. Exciting!

-Ask the parents to detail the way the event will run, especially any specific formalities you might not be aware of.
+To make sure you capture good photos of all the baptism formalities, ask the parents to detail the way the event will run.
+Especially regarding any specific formalities you might not be aware of.

 I once shot an Orthodox baptism, and part of the ceremony involved the priest meeting the baby at the front door of the church and saying a prayer.
-Then priest, mum dad and baby formed a procession down the centre aisle to the front of the church.
+Then the priest, mum, dad and baby formed a procession down the centre aisle to the front of the church.

-Claire had a chat with her friend before the event, and she talked about the aspects of the day that were important to he, and the baptism photos she hoped to get.
-Together they made a list of what Claire needed to capture, including the combinations of people they wanted in formal photos.
-These included the priest, family, friends and of course Godparents.
+Claire had a chat with her friend before the event, and talked about the aspects of the day that were important to her.
+Also, they discussed the baptism photoshoot she hoped to get.
+Together they made a list of what Claire needed to capture, and the combinations of people they wanted in formal photos.
+These included the priest, family, guests and of course Godparents.

-Don’t assume the parents will remind you who to capture on the day as they’ll be so in the moment and distracted that they will forget some combos.
+Don’t assume the parents will remind you who to capture on the day.
+The majority of them are so in the moment and distracted, that they will forget some combos.
 So even if you have a really great memory (go you!)… write.it.down, and put it in your pocket.

 For Claire, candid shots of friends and family are a must, and she loves taking photos of moments as they unfolded.
 She roams around as people are arriving, capturing different perspectives such as everyone watching the baptism.

 She also loves to get shots of the children interacting with one other during the event, and makes sure to capture special family members such as grandparents, aunts and uncles watching on.